Skip to content

 s3_uploader_threads_limitMaximum number of uploader threads

-Reading from S3 is as simple as reading from regular files:
+Scanning from S3 is as simple as scanning from regular files:

 RETURN *;

-Globbing is implemented using the S3 ListObjectV2 API, and allows the user to glob files as they would in their local filesystem.
+Globbing is implemented using the S3 ListObjectV2 API, and allows you to glob files as they would in their local filesystem.

 CREATE NODE TABLE tableOfTypes (